 Please give details/consequences of the differential impact, and provide supporting evidence, if any.

-The Council's procedure for managing staffing changes arising from reorganisation would be used in implementing any changes as a result of this proposal.
-This would ensure that good practice is followed, including the application of the Council's policies on equal opportunities.
+What action(s) can you take to address the differential impact?
+If no differential impact, explain the reason(s) for this assessment: The Council's procedure for managing staffing changes arising from reorganisation would be used in implementing any changes as a result of this proposal.
+This would ensure that good practice is followed, including the application of the Council's policies on equal opportunities. • •